doinab/star-networks/blackfoot/description.md

 ### Planets

 Jupiter is known as `Young Morning Star`, representing a boy, `Poïa`.
 Venus is known as `Morning Star`, the boy's father.
 A story explains that they sometimes travel together, but they may also travel apart for many years.
-At the time when this story was told, they were in conjunction.
+At the time when this story was documented (in July 1905), they were in conjunction.
 The names for Mars are not explained in the source.

 ### Other sky objects